AlegDreg/VkParse/README.md

 Vk Parse Photo From Data Archieve

-Using this project you can get all the photos from the archive vkontakte data.
+Using this project you can get all the photos from the archive vk data.

 //How to use

-Create an instance of the ParseImages class and pass 4 parameters: the vkontakte token, the path to the dialog folder, the output directory, a string type list with exclusive ids.
+Create an instance of the ParseImages class and pass 4 parameters: VK token, the path to the dialog folder, the output directory, a string type list with exclusive ids.

 ```C#
 ParseImages parseImages = new ParseImages("vkAnyAccessToken",